 - You can specify a filter tag for a subscription to filter messages.

-- If you do not specify a filter tag for a subscription, messages are pushed to the specified endpoint no matter whether you specify message tags.
+- If you do not specify a filter tag for a subscription, messages are pushed to the specified endpoint no matter whether you specified message tags or not.

 - If you specify a filter tag for a subscription, messages can be pushed to the specified endpoint only when you specify message tags.